Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Example Output

-The example output showcases market behavior from January 2023 to February 2024, demonstrating precise market entries and capitalizing on buy and sell opportunities.
+The example output showcases market behavior from August 2022 to March 2024, demonstrating precise market entries and capitalizing on buy and sell opportunities.
 By leveraging these indicators, it achieved a cumulative return of ~102%.
 Gray vertical bars indicate entry and exit time-positions, whereby red dots are sell points and blue dots are buying points.

 ![Example Output](Figures/BTC-USD_2024-03-06_3.png)